yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 Modern agentic tasks often involve multiple steps of reasoning, tool use, and observation.
 Trinity-RFT natively supports training across these Multi-Step interactions.

 - **Step-Wise Experience Generation**: Instead of only learning from the final answer, Trinity can treat each step within an agent's reasoning trajectory as a distinct learning opportunity.
 - **Credit Assignment**: The reward for solving a task is propagated back to all experiences within the successful trajectory, enabling the model to learn the entire reasoning chain, not just the final response.
-This is controlled by the `add_strategy` in the config.
+This is controlled by the `advantage_fn` in the config.

 ### Native Tool Calling Support
 Trinity-RFT's inference engine and training pipeline are built to support the native OpenAI `tool_calls` format.